AlextheYounga/us-federal-code/usc/title-38-veterans&apos;-benefits/part-v-boards-administrations-and-services/chapter-74-veterans-health-administration&mdash;personnel/frontmatter.md

 7474.
 Consultation.

+#### Applicability of Amendment ####

+Amendment of analysis by Pub.
+L. 118–210 applicable to any pay period of the Department of Veterans Affairs beginning on or after the date that is 180 days after Jan.
+2, 2025.
+See 2025 Amendment note below.

 #### **Editorial Notes** ####

 #### Amendments ####

+**2025**—Pub.
+L. 118–210, title I, §142(a)(4)(B), Jan.
+2, 2025, 138 Stat.
+2746, substituted "PAY FOR PHYSICIANS AND OTHER HEALTH-CARE PERSONNEL" for "PAY FOR PHYSICIANS, PODIATRISTS, AND DENTISTS" in subchapter heading.

 **2022**—Pub.
 L. 117–328, div.
 U, title I, §112(b), Dec.
 29, 2022, 136 Stat.
 5414, added item 7414.